prashanthms99/SL-MLA/Regression/Readme.md

-## Linear Problems
+## Regression Problems

-Linear problems can be solved by following Machine Learning Algorithm.
+Regression problems can be solved by following Machine Learning Algorithm.

 * Linear Regression